nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### `clear-s`

-Clear all sellers from the saved seller list.
+Function: Clear all sellers from the seller list.

 Format: `clear-s`

 ### `sort-s`

-Sort all the sellers according to the orders specified.
+Function: Sort all the sellers according to the orders specified.

 Format: `sort-s [o/FIELDS]`